What is Wagepoint?

 Mistakes cause stress for everyone involved, employers, employees and the payroll provider.
 This is why we have to remain flexible in resolving customer issues and treat our customers with empathy and respect.
 These are all the things that we bake in at the foundational level at Wagepoint.
 In fact, every person at Wagepoint from the top-down talks to customers so that we remain connected to the people we serve.

 Wagepoint team members also mirror the same qualities when relating to each other.
 Questions, comments, and ideas are shared on a daily basis.
-Of course, we also make time to trade a few jokes courtesy of our virtual watercooler.

 How is Wagepoint different from your competitors?